Frequently Asked Questions

-Screenwriters Colony is a non-profit residency program for four screenwriters, who live in a lovely, secluded farmhouse on Nantucket with all needs accommodated to provide the time and space for intensive writing and workshops with visiting industry mentors.
+Screenwriters Colony is a non-profit retreat program for screenwriters.
+Part residency, part mentorship, our programs bring together four writers who live and work in a beautiful, inspiring location (Nantucket or Costa Rica) with all needs accommodated to provide the time and space for intensive writing and workshopping with industry mentors.

 WHAT IS THE OCTOBER COLONY?